Vadim2090/Grants-Program/my_project_name.md

 8+ years in analytics and data science

 **Vadim Smirnov**
-10+ years in marketing and product growth:
+9+ years in marketing and product growth:
-- was responsible for the performance marketing in unit of the largest edtech platforms in CIS.
-Has growed users x14 and revenue x10
+- managed marketing in one of the units of https://skillbox.com/<leading edtech platform in Eastern Europe>.
-- led the growth team in one of the first workforse-as-a-service markeplaces.
-Reduced customer acquisition cost x2
+- led the growth team in one of the first workforse as a service CIS marketplaces.
 - acted as an advisor in the international marketing automation platform.
 Developed and implemented b2b strategy

 Passionate about cycling, half marathon and marathon runner